ProJensen/Microsoft-365-Lab/Lab04-Suspicious-SignIn-Response/README.md

 ## Scenario
 A user reports unusual account activity or a suspicious sign-in prompt.

-As the IT administrator, I need to review the user’s sign-in activity, check for unusual login details, and take basic response actions to help secure the account.
+As the IT administrator, I need to review the user’s sign-in activity, check for unusual login details, and take response actions to help secure the account.

 ## Objectives
 - Review sign-in activity for a user account